ajadhav2/frontend-nanodegree-mobile-portfolio/README.md

 - storing the randomPizzas array length in len variable
 - declaring pizzasDiv variable outside for loop
 - changed the number of sliding pizzas from 200 to 24
-- declaring pizza variable elem outside the for loop
+- declaring pizza variable elem in  in the initialisation of the for loop
 - Get the element with the id movingPizzas1 and store it in movingPizzas variable
 - Append elem to movingPizzas